Skip to main content

 • Right to delete- Request deletion of personal information

-• Right to opt-out- Prohibit sale of information to third parties
+• Right to opt-out of sale or sharing- Prohibit sale or sharing of information with third parties

 • Right to non-discrimination- Prohibition on discrimination for exercising privacy rights

-• Companies with annual revenues over $25 million • Companies processing data of 50,000+ consumers • Companies deriving 50%+ of revenue from data sales
+• Companies with annual revenues over $25 million • Companies processing data of 100,000+ consumers or households (the threshold was doubled from 50,000) • Companies deriving 50%+ of revenue from selling or sharing personal information

-For Israeli companies with California customers, CCPA compliance is critical.
+For Israeli companies with California customers, CCPA/CPRA compliance is critical.

 ⚠️ This information is provided for general informational purposes only and does not constitute legal advice.
 For professional advice tailored to your organization, please consult a privacy protection expert.